plippe/blog/_posts/2018-01-01-aws-continuous-integration.md

 - `ServiceRole` represents the AWS IAM Role used by AWS CodeBuild to run the build.
 The role must at least be able to interact with CloudWatch logs to output the execution progress.
 Extra policies can be added to interact with other AWS services.
 - `Environment.Image` defines the Docker image used for the container.
 This can be a very generic image like alpine, a language-specific one, ruby, or a custom made one.
 - `Environment.PrivilegedMode` gives the Docker container access to the host’s devices.
 This is required to run a Docker daemon within a container.
 - `Source.BuildSpec` lists the commands to execute, in a [specific format](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html).
-Those will run in the Docker container, and at the root of the source.
+Those will run in the Docker container and at the root of the source.
 AWS CodeBuild can also use a file named buildspec.yml instead of the property.

 The following CloudFormation template has all the requirements for an AWS CodeBuild project.
 It gives sensible defaults for all parameters to avoid errors.